peaBerberian/paul-envs.sh/README.md

 If a new element needs to be added to the container outside the mounted project directory, the dockerfile will need to be updated and re-built.

+## Multi-projects set-up

+The `compose.yaml` file is compatible and even optimized for an optional multi-project configuration, each project having its own container with a shared `.container-cache` persisted volume yet a distinct `.container-local` volume, to guard against data race issues if multiple containers write simultaneously (which is less of a problem with a cache directory).

+To make it work with multiple projects, just:

+1. Create multiple `.env` files by following the same `.env.example` template.

+    E.g. for two projects, `project-a` and  `project-b`, you could have both a `.env.project-a` and a `.env.project-b` file.

+2. Then tell your compose-compatible software (e.g. `docker-compose`) to rely on that file when doing container operations.
+For example for `.env.project-a` with `docker-compose`:
+    ```
+    docker compose --env-file .env.project-a build
+    ```